akielaries/openGPMP/README.md

-# Overview
+# Overview (Work In Progress)
-Work in progress repository turning the original Python based projects for CS 499 Contemporary Developments, Deep Learning, into a reusable C++ package.
+Reusable mathematics library written in C++ inspired from the original Python based projects for CS 499 Contemporary Developments, Deep Learning, as well as work done on [vpaSTRM](https://github.com/akielaries/vpaSTRM).

-Implementation of several algorithms used in deep learning.
+The goal is to make a reusable mathematics library similar to the use of `math.h` allowing users to call within their own projects.
+Starting with some implementations of basics of different mathematical topics like calculus, statistics, etc. in conjunction with more advanced algorithms seen in topics like Linear Algebra, Deep Learning and much more.

-# Methods
+# Deep Learning
 ## Cross Validation
 A resampling technique, the idea of this method is to train our model by utilizing the subsets of our data set then proceeding to evaluate + compare against the original.